 Let’s dive (or snorkel) in.

-If you’re short on time and your vacation is near, the chart below covers the points we’ll be discussing in detail next.
+If you’re short on time and your vacation is near, the chart below covers the points I’ll discuss in detail next.

 |Lots to do in town||No||Yes|